 There are no plans for Northeastern Illinois University to provide the COVID-19 vaccine at this time.
 Vaccination distribution and administration are currently being coordinated by the Illinois Department of Public Health (IDPH) and Chicago Department of Public Health (CDPH).
 Here we provide additional information about COVID-19 vaccinations.

 Where do I get vaccinated?

-IDPH is the overall authority responsible for distribution in the State of Illinois.
-We are currently in Phase 1B of the plan.
-The vaccination plan is outlined online.
-View the vaccination locations for the state, Cook County and Chicago.
+IDPH is the overall authority responsible for distribution of COVID-19 vaccines in the State of Illinois, while the Chicago Department of Public Health is responsible for vaccine distribution in the city.
+Click on these links to view the vaccination locations for the State, Cook County and Chicago.